Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

    * Fuel level (percentage)
    * Time and date from the RTC (Real-Time Clock) on an LCD screen.
 2) Indicator Node:(Indicator Control)
-   Role: Controls the indicator LEDs (left or right) based on messages received from the Main Node.
+   (i)Role: Controls the indicator LEDs (left or right) based on messages received from the Main Node.
-   Function:
+   (ii)Functions:
    * Receives CAN messages from the Main Node.
    * Turns on the left or right indicator LED based on the received signal.
 4) Fuel Node:(Fuel Gauge)
-   Role: Monitors the fuel level and sends this data to the Main Node.
+   (i)Role: Monitors the fuel level and sends this data to the Main Node.
-   Function:
+   (ii)Functions:
    * Reads the fuel sensor using the ADC (Analog-to-Digital Converter) in the LPC2129.
    * Sends the fuel percentage data to the Main Node over the CAN network.